 And while the franchisor does lease the physical space, it’s up to the franchisee to pay for new equipment, repairs, or furniture.
 The franchisee must also hire new employees, though the employee training program is already in place.

-Aside from established brand awareness, arguably, the most significant advantage of franchising is that the franchisee does not have to secure or maintain partnerships with vendors or suppliers.
+Aside from established brand awareness, arguably, franchising’s most significant advantage is that the franchisee does not have to secure or maintain partnerships with vendors or suppliers.
 The franchisor usually takes care of this notoriously troublesome responsibility.

 So, before choosing which franchise to open, make sure you’re crystal clear about who handles what.
 For specifics about expenses, ask your prospective franchisor for the franchise disclosure document.
-Franchisors are legally required to provide this document, which contains the franchise’s budget, revenue history, and more crucial financial information.
+Franchisors are legally required to provide this document containing the franchise’s budget, revenue history, and crucial financial information.

 Franchises also have their requirements for franchisees, such as net worth and initial investment.
 You’ll have to pay a “franchise fee” simply for opening the new location.
 This can be paid in a lump sum or installments and typically ranges from $25,000 to $75,000.